VectorInstitute/FL4Health/examples/cvae_dim_example/README.md

 After both clients have been started federated learning should commence.

 **NOTE**: In this example, the argument `condition ` is used to set a client-specific condition on the CVAE model.
 Here, client IDs are used as the condition on their data.
-Another option would be to use the  "label" as a condition, which prompts the clients to condition their data based on the target of each sample.
-In this example, we are just using the CVAE to encode the data, therefore you need to make sure to use the same condition as the one used during the training.

-If you choose to set `--condition 'label'`, don't forget to also adjust the `num_conditions` variable in the config file to correspond to the number of the classes in the data.

 ### In this example
 You can use the following commands to run the clients.